 In GC×GC, 2D data is recorded as a continuous FID output stream, as if it is a 1D GC chromatogram, and later converted into a 2D chromatogram, using knowledge of the modulation period.

 For two reasons we could not use this approach.
 Firstly, in our instrument the first (SFC) dimension runs in a stop-flow mode making continuous data recording inappropriate.
-Secondly, the duration of the cooling cycle varies, which would introduce unacceptable variation in 2D retention times.
+Secondly, the duration of the cooling cycle can vary slightly , which would introduce unacceptable variation in 2D retention times.

 We therefore constructed 2D chromatograms by starting to record data each time the GC fast temperature program started, noting the GC start time as the elution time of the first (SFC) dimension.